 On September 1, 2015, we reported GNP had completed its new mine and plant and had extracted approximately 3,600 ounces of gold before closing out the 2015 season.
+In addition, GNP has processed approximately 10,208 troy ounces, or approximately 8,330 ounces of fine gold during the 2016 season which ended September 21, 2016.
 A successful mining operation may provide the long-term financial strength for the Company to remove the going concern condition in future years.
 For more information see Joint Venture Agreement above.